WinVector/wrapr/extras/UnaryFnPipelines.md

 Notice this pipeline works as before, but no longer refers to the external value `threshold`.

-The advised way to bind in values is with the `args`-argument, which is a named list of values that are expected to be available with a `srcfn()` is evaluated, or additional named arguments that will be applied to a `pkgfn()`.
+A recommended way to bind in values is with the `args`-argument, which is a named list of values that are expected to be available with a `srcfn()` is evaluated, or additional named arguments that will be applied to a `pkgfn()`.